 Yesterday we showed you a video from software researcher Trevor Eckhart which detailed the Carrier IQ data logging software that had been found in a number of mobile devices.

-Now it would appear that the software has been found in Apple’s iOS, it was discovered by iPhone developer @chpwn, although it apparently isn’t as bad as the versions of the software found in Android devices.
+Now it would appear that the software has been found in Apple’s iOS.
+This discovery was made by iPhone developer @chpwn, although it apparently isn’t as invasive as the versions of the software found in Android devices.

 Importantly, it does not appear the daemon has any access or communication with the UI layer, where text entry is done.
 I am reasonably sure it has no access to typed text, web history, passwords, browsing history, or text messages, and as such is not sending any of this data remotely.

-It looks like the information logged in Apple’s iOS is limited to phone call activity and location data, if location services are enabled, and it can be turned off by going to Settings > General > About> Diagnostics & Usage > Don’t Send.
+It looks like the information logged in Apple’s iOS is limited to phone call activity and location data, if location services are enabled.
+This is a significant difference from the Android version, which has been found to log a much wider range of data, including keystrokes and browsing history.
+The iOS version of Carrier IQ can be turned off by going to Settings > General > About > Diagnostics & Usage > Don’t Send.

 Source Mac Rumors